bwplotka/mdox/README.md

                                  --help-long and --help-man).
       --version                  Show application version.
       --log.level=info           Log filtering level.
-      --log.format=logfmt        Log format to use.
-Possible options: logfmt or json.
+      --log.format=clilog        Log format to use.
       --check                    If true, fmt will not modify the given files, instead it will fail if files needs formatting --code.disable-directives  If false, fmt will parse custom fenced code